fraud-intelligence-limited/fil-documentation/src/overview/web-interface.md

 On this page peers can view the following tabs:

-### Threatmap
+### Consortium Data

 This tab provides a dynamic visual representation of the recent fraud data uploaded by peers on the network.
-The **Threatmap** shows real-time data on the type of fraud, the originating country, and the destination country, which allows users to quickly identify emerging trends and hotspots.
+The threat map shows real-time data on the type of fraud, the origination country, and the destination country, which allows users to quickly identify emerging trends and hotspots.

 ### Fraud Twitter Feed